Laravel Gemini AI Translation Synchronization Tool Documentation

 Step 3: Add API Key

 Add your Gemini API key to your .env file.
-You can get a key from
+You can get a key

 the Google AI Studio.